AniketRatan27/Chat-Application/README.md

  -> then  connection will be established and the user's can chat with each-other.
-  To  run Back-end -> go to cd back-end and run => nodemon index.js To  run Front-End go to cd chat-app and run => npm run dev
+  To  run Back-end -> go to cd back-end and run => nodemon index.js To  run Front-End go to cd chat-app and run => npm run dev.